lee-lott-actions/IssueOps/docs/add-repo-to-org.md

     ![image](https://github.com/user-attachments/assets/3d240bb3-a2dc-44aa-b8d5-f63963b27a28)
 9. Once submitted for review, the [IssueOps Approvers Team](https://github.com/orgs/lee-lott-actions/teams/issue-ops-approvers) will `approve` or `deny` the request.
     - If approved, a GitHub Action will process the request.
 Afterwards, a comment will be added to the Issue notifiying the process completed successfully.
 The Issue will be closed and an `approved` label will be added to the Issue.
-Time to go enjoy the new repository.

     ![image](https://github.com/user-attachments/assets/7ff394a2-7059-49b0-a267-e0a2404c0c9d)
     - If denied,  a comment will be added to the Issue noting the request was denied.
 The Issue will be closed and a `denied` label will be added to the Issue.
 The [IssueOps Approvers Team](https://github.com/orgs/lee-lott-actions/teams/issue-ops-approvers) may provide reasons for the denial.
 Be sure to look for comments that may have been provided.